ErikFub/auto-coverletter/README.md

-*To potential recruiters checking the repository: No I have not used this tool to create the cover letter for your company - all handcrafted! :)*
+*To potential recruiters checking the repository: No, I have not used this tool to create the cover letter for your company - all handcrafted! :)*
 # auto-coverletter
 A LLM langchain-based tool for automatically creating a cover letter based on a link to a job posting and a PDF file with the CV.